iq-coryp/documentation-testing/pages/api/pricing.md

-<h2 id='creating-product-pricing-at-company-level' class='clickable-header top-level-header'>Creating Product Pricing at Company Level</h2>
+<h2 id='creating-or-updating-product-pricing-at-company-level' class='clickable-header top-level-header'>Creating or Updating Product Pricing at Company Level</h2>

+{{note}}
-{{note}}When Product Pricing is set at the Company level, all Locations within the Company will use this Product Pricing by default unless <b>overridden</b> by a Location level Pricing.
-For more information, see <a href="http://developers.iqmetrix.com/concepts/company-tree/#inheritance">Company Tree Inheritance</a>.{{end}}
+  When Product Pricing is set at the Company level, all Locations within the Company will use this Product Pricing by default unless <b>overridden</b> by a Location level Pricing.
+  For more information, see <a href="http://developers.iqmetrix.com/concepts/company-tree/#inheritance">Company Tree Inheritance</a>.
+{{end}}

 <h4>Request</h4>